More about: Day Trips to Alpujarra from Granada

 Bubión

-Located at about 1,300 metres above sea level, Bubión is a small and beautiful historic town with a population of only 400 inhabitants.
+Situated some 1,300 metres above sea level, Bubión is a lovely little historic town with a population of only 400 inhabitants.

 It is located right in the middle of the foothills of the Sierra Nevada area.
-Here you will find mainly vernacular architecture in which it is possible to notice the influence of the Berber desert villages.
+Here you will find mainly vernacular architecture in which it is possible to notice the influence of the Berber villages of the desert.

 Lanjarón